dzekelid/plugins/_listings/new-relic/alerts-plugins-conditions-format-get-openapi.md

 ---
 swagger: "2.0"
 x-collection-name: New Relic
-x-complete: 1
+x-complete: 0
 info:
-  title: New Relic
+  title: New Relic Get Alerts Plugins Conditions.
+Format
   version: 1.0.0
+  description: "This API endpoint allows you to list the Plugins conditions for your
+    alert policy.\n\nSee our documentation for a discussion on \noutput pagination."
 basePath: v2/
 schemes:
 - http